sonicpanther101/school-website/README.md

 ![pre feedback homepage](public/image-22.png)

-After that I asked for feedback from Oli.
-He said that I should use higher quality images and remove the placeholder images, so I got the images from the google classroom and a few from [Pixabay](https://pixabay.com/) to avoid any legal concerns.
+After that, I asked for feedback from Oli.
+He said that I should use higher-quality images and remove the placeholder images, so I got the images from Google Classroom and a few from [Pixabay](https://pixabay.com/) to avoid any legal concerns.
 You can find everything I changed from Oli's feedback here: [Github - Commits](https://github.com/sonicpanther101/school-website/commit/a94ad3619716569ee1c1d14ee447b56f22c7bbf4).

 ![after Oli's feedback](public/image-23.png)

 After that, I asked for feedback from my dad.
-He said that the pixabay images didn't have enough contrast when in dark mode.
-I hadn't noticed this because my monitor with which I was making the website had a very high contrast, so this was a good thing he noticed by using his phone and laptop.
+He said that the Pixabay images didn't have enough contrast when in dark mode.
+I hadn't noticed this because my monitor with which I was making the website had very high contrast, so this was a good thing he noticed by using his phone and laptop.
 I had to search the tailwind CSS documentation to find how to invert the colours of an image, I found [this](https://tailwindcss.com/docs/invert).
 I then also needed to add some TypeScript to toggle the inverted colours.

 ![changes I made to the typescript](public/image-24.png)